The Perfect Pumpkin Burger

 This post may contain affiliate links.
 Please read our disclosure policy.

-When using pre-made pumpkin puree, this entire dish takes under half an hour to make – for a wonderful healthy mid-week meal!
-Plus, this recipe yields 9 large burger patties, perfect as a meal-prep option, to be made in advance, and freezer-friendly.
+Plus, this hearty pumpkin burger recipe is quick and easy to make – the entire dish takes under half an hour to prepare.
+It makes for a delicious, healthy mid-week meal, and the burger patties are perfect as a meal-prep option, to be made in advance and frozen.

 Want to save this recipe?